Kiriketsuki/sketchy-website/README.md

-This is a project from The Odin Project, where I try to make an etch-a-sketch via Javascript
+This is a project from The Odin Project, where I try to make an etch-a-sketch via Javascript.
+From The Odin Project's [curriculum](https://www.theodinproject.com/courses/web-development-101/lessons/etch-a-sketch-project)